jerdbeenbo/gc-rust/README.md

 ## Purpose

 This is **not** a production-ready garbage collector.
-Rather, it's a simplified demonstration that:
+Rather, it's a simplified demonstration that sits on top of Rust and manages a "Virtual Heap":

-- Creates a controlled memory environment (a "memory pool" using a Vec of Cells)
+- Creates a controlled memory environment (a "memory pool" using a Vec of struct Cells)
 - Implements basic memory allocation and deallocation
 - Tracks references between objects
 - Identifies and reclaims unreachable memory through mark-and-sweep collection